merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 done < genomes.txt
 ```

-Once you have multiple {% include ARTIFACT name="contigs-db" %} and you want to run commands like {% include PROGRAM name="anvi-estimate-genome-completeness" %}, you don't need to make loop (which will create multiple single-outputs).
-Instead you can use a special table that we call {% include ARTIFACT name="external-genomes" %}.
-It is a simple two columns table with the name of a {% include ARTIFACT name="contigs-db" %} and the path to that database.
+You don't always need to write a loop to process multiple {% include ARTIFACT name="contigs-db" text="contigs databases" %}.
+Some commands, like {% include PROGRAM name="anvi-estimate-genome-completeness" %}, can work on multiple input databases and will create individual outputs for each one.
+In these cases, you can use a special table that we call an {% include ARTIFACT name="external-genomes" text="'external genomes' file" %}.
+It is a simple two-column table containing the name of each {% include ARTIFACT name="contigs-db" %} and the path to each database.

 You can make that table yourself easily, but if you are like me - too lazy to do that by yourself - then you can use {% include PROGRAM name="anvi-script-gen-genomes-file" %}: